BAMresearch/aRTist-handbook/README.md

     make html

+To build everything anew from scratch, delete the `build` folder or run

+    make clean

 Github Pages expects the HTML documentation in a folder called `docs`.
-You can run the compile script to automatically copy the content from `build/html` to `docs` and create the necessary `.nojekyll` file.
+You can run the deploy script to automatically copy the content from `build/html` to `docs` and create the necessary `.nojekyll` file.

     deploy.bat (Windows)
     ./deploy.sh (Linux)